jacobjwebber/dissertation/README.md

 This contains the following directories.

+## 2d_example
+This contains a very early prototype that was used for project preparation to sho viability.

 ## matlab_scripts
 This contains the script written by Brian Hamilton which implements the new boundary conditions with the bounding box method.